 Start by measuring your space and having wood cut to size at your local hardware store.
 Here we used one piece of 1/2″ poplar cut 4″ wide, another piece of 1/2″ poplar cut 2″ wide, and another piece cut 1/2″ x 1/2″ wide.
 The length of the boards was custom cut to size for our space and will be dependent on your space and measurements.
 We made 2 shelves so we had 2 sets of wood pieces cut.

 Step 2: Apply glue

 Place the 4″ wide piece of wood flat on a surface.
-Place wood glue on the edge of your other 2 pieces (the 1/2″ wide piece and the 2″ wide piece).
-Place them flat against the 4″ wide piece at the edges.
-This will create an “L” shape. from the wood.
+Add wood glue on the edge of your other 2 pieces (the 1/2″ wide piece and the 2″ wide piece).
+Then secure them flat against the 4″ wide back cover piece at the edges.
+This will be “L” shaped. from the wood.
 Let the wood glue dry.

 Reinforce the shelving by adding nails through the bottom of the shelf into the edges where you glued the wood together.

 You can have white floating shelves (or whatever color you desire).
 Sometimes, painting them the color of the wall seamlessly blends the shelves into the wall.
 It may need a few coats to help even out the brush strokes.
 Let dry overnight.

 Step 5: Install the floating shelves